 With the current version of Swyx, the respective presence status of Microsoft Teams participants is automatically synchronized with the presence status of the Swyx solution.
 This means that when a participant is in a Teams conference, all calls can be automatically forwarded.
 Set up individual call routing that intelligently routes calls - whether internal or external - based on presence status, e.g. to another employee who is currently signaling their availability.

 There is also the option of integrating Swyx into the Microsoft Teams client.
 This offers maximum user-friendliness, as the specialized telephony functions of Swyx can be easily used from within Teams.
 A compact Swyx client is available for configuration and operation, which provides all the convenient functions in the background.
-The complete Swyx integration in Microsoft Teams will be available with the upcoming version in the first half of 2021.
+The complete Swyx integration in Microsoft Teams will be available with version 13 in Q3.2021.

 The so-called "Direct Routing" is a Microsoft feature that enables the linking of the public telephone system via a Session Border Controller (SBC) with the Microsoft telephone system.
 This allows the connection of a telephone system, such as Swyx, so that telephony to external participants in Microsoft Teams is possible.